hanselgunawan/mvvm-retrofit-kotlin/README.md

     }
 }
 ```
-In Kotlin, we can simply implement that with the following code:
+In `Kotlin`, we can simply implement that with the following code:
 ```
 data class Movie(val title: String, val imageUrl: String) { ... }
 ```